JohnRizor/JohnRizor/README.md

 <h3 align="center">See you Space Cowboy</h3>

 _________
-<h4 align="center">Aspiring junior software developer with his :heart: in :computer: and his head in the :cloud:.
+<h4 align="center">Aspiring Software Developer with his :heart: in :computer: and his head in the :cloud:.
 I am your :electric_plug:</h3>

 _________
 My name is John Rizor.
 I am currently developing my software development skills through the Microsoft Software and Systems Academy program.